Stocks Shrug Off China Disappointment But Oil Slides - UrduPoint

 In recent weeks, Chinese policymakers have unveiled a string of measures to stimulate activity and spur household consumption.

-Following the latest announcement, official data Sunday showed China's consumer inflation rate slowed in September, in a sign that demand remains fragile.
+Following the latest announcement, official data Sunday showed that China's consumer inflation rate slowed in September, a sign that demand remains fragile.

 Separate figures Monday revealed that China's export growth slowed sharply in September while imports remained sluggish.